msobanjo/courseware/topics/aws/vpc/README.md

 vpc_id=$(aws ec2 create-vpc --cidr-block 10.0.0.0/16 --query Vpc.VpcId --output text)
 echo ${vpc_id}
 ```
-Now you can access the `vpc_id` variable in another parts of script you are writing, whenever you need to reference this VPC's ID.
+You wil now be able to access the `vpc_id` variable in other parts of the script you are writing.
 #### Using a Bash Variable to Delete a VPC
 ```bash
 aws ec2 delete-vpc --vpc-id ${vpc_id}